Jeff Koons - Biography and Legacy

 Biography of Jeff Koons

-In 1974, Koons viewed an exhibition at the Whitney Museum of American Art in New York City by the Chicago Imagist Jim Nutt, which came to represent a watershed moment in his life and career.
-On the basis of that show, he transferred to Chicago, in order to work with Nutt and other Chicago Imagist teachers, among them Karl Wirsum and Ed Paschke.
-After studying directly under Paschke in Chicago for a year, Koons returned to the Maryland Institute College of Art, where he graduated with a B.F.A in 1976.
+In 1974, Koons viewed an exhibition at the Whitney Museum of American Art in New York City by Jim Nutt, a founding member of the 1960s Chicago Surrealist movement, the Chicago Imagists.
+The exhibition was a watershed moment in Koons' life and on the basis of it he transferred to Chicago in order to work with Nutt and other Imagist teachers, among them Karl Wirsum and Ed Paschke.
+Wirsum and Nutt were both members of the group, The Hairy Who, known for their bright, often grotesque paintings inspired by consumer culture.
+After studying in Chicago for a year, Koons returned to the Maryland Institute College of Art, where he graduated with a BFA in 1976.
 He was awarded an honorary degree from the Chicago Institute of Art some 30 years later.

-In 1977, after graduating from college, Koons moved to Manhattan and took a job selling memberships at the Museum of Modern Art.
+In 1977, after graduating from college, Koons moved to Manhattan and took a job selling memberships at the Museum of Modern Art (a job he has said that he hugely excelled at).
 In New York City, he explored the New Wave and Punk music scenes at the now legendary clubs CBGB and the Mudd Club, and mingled with David Salle and Julian Schnabel, slightly older artists with an established reputation in New York.
-It was during this period that he began producing the first inflatable sculptures, which would become a hallmark of his practice.
+He also became involved in the East Village Art scene, an alternative community of artists who rejected the mainstream art world and embraced counter-culture aesthetics including graffiti.
+This created a vibrant melting pot of new ideas that inspired music, poetry, writing, and the visual arts and provided a platform that launched some of the great names of late-20th century art including Peter Halley, Joan Wallace, and Ashley Bickerton.
+East Village Art also spawned new movements including Neo-Expressionism, Neo-Geo and Neo-Pop, all of which had an impact on Koons' work.
+Spurred on by the culture of creation and experimentation around him, it was during this period that Koons first began producing his inflatable sculptures, a concept that would become a hallmark of his practice.

-In 1980, Koons left MoMA and began selling stocks and mutual funds for the First Investors Corporation, building on his background in sales.
-This financed the body of work that would constitute The New series.
-In 1980, he debuted the series in the New Museum's storefront window on 14th Street in Lower Manhattan, which included three illuminated vacuum cleaners encased in plexiglass vitrines.
-Koons received almost instantaneous critical acclaim for his work.
-Only three years after this public debut, critic Roberta Smith declared him one "of the strangest and most unique of contemporary artists."
+In 1980, Koons left MoMA and began selling stocks and mutual funds for the First Investors Corporation and, later, for Smith-Barney, building on his background in sales.
+This financed the body of work that became The New.
+In the same year, he debuted this series in the New Museum on 14th Street in Lower Manhattan.
+The exhibition, which was designed to look like a showroom, presented vacuum cleaners in illuminated plexiglass boxes.
+In 1983 he started creating The Equilibrium series which consisted of basketballs floating in tanks of distilled water alongside posters of basketball stars.
+These works can be viewed as forming part of East Village Art and particularly the Neo-Geo movement, in which pieces were used to criticize and parody consumer culture and the commercialization of the modern art world.
+Koons received critical acclaim for these early works and only three years after this public debut, famous critic Roberta Smith declared him one "of the strangest and most unique of contemporary artists".

 The Legacy of Jeff Koons